Hannah-Frost/makers-bnb/README.md

 I want to send confirmation of my booking.
 ```

+## How to use the app

+1. Clone this repository.
+2. Run `bundle install` in your command line.
+3. Set up the required databases (follow the 'How to set up the database' instructions below).
+4. Type `ruby app.rb` into your command line to start the server.
+5. Use the url `http://localhost:4567/` to view the app (you will only be able to view the app if you have started the server).

 ## How to set up the database

 In your command line, type the following: